Metsovo

 Metsovo (Μέτσοβο; Aminciu) is a town in Epirus, in the mountains of Pindus in northern Greece, between Ioannina to the west and Meteora to the east.

 The largest centre of Aromanian (Vlach) life in Greece, Metsovo is a large regional hub for several small villages and settlements in the Pindus region, and it features many shops, schools, offices, services, museums, and galleries.
-The economy of Metsovo is dominated by agriculture and tourism, the latter of which flourishes in winter.
+The economy of Metsovo is dominated by agriculture and tourism, the latter flourishing in winter.

-Metsovo is served by Greek National Road 6 (Ioannina – Trikala) and by the Egnatia Odos motorway.
+Metsovo is served by Greek National Road 6 (Ioannina – Trikala) and by the A2 motorway.

 Etymology

 From medieval times till well into the 19th century, Metsovo was known, in various sources, as Metzovo.
 From the end of the 18th century on, the literary form of Messovon makes its appearance.
 The town is known as Aminciu in Aromanian (Vlach), and as Miçova in Ottoman Turkish.

 Ottoman census records

 In the Ottoman census records we see the word Mcwh (مجوه), which is usually pronounced "Miçova".
-In Aromanian, Metsovo is called Aminʤu, a word combining the preposition "a"— meaning "to, into"—and the word "Minʤu".
+In Aromanian, Metsovo is called Aminʤu, a word combining the preposition "a" (meaning "to, into") and the word "Minʤu".